andrewstart/av-encoder/README.md

 ```

 ### Project cache files
-Files for audio & video caches to track which files need to be encoded and which don't will be created in your project. `.aveaudiocache` and `.avevidiocache` will be created when encoding audio and video, respectively.
+Files for audio & video caches to track which files need to be encoded and which don't will be created in your project. `.aveaudiocache` and `.avevidiocache` (or your project values) will be created when encoding audio and video, respectively.
 If your output files are tracked with version control, then these cache files should be tracked as well.